chadtripod/documentation/Armory-Spinnaker-Quickstart-1.md

 ubuntu@:~$
 ```
 ### Congratulations!
-You have completed the 2nd step in setting up the Spinnaker AWS Provider.
-For Step 3 Please go Here.
+You have completed the 1nd step in setting up the Spinnaker AWS Provider.
+For Step-2 Please go Here.

 [![alt text](/Armory-AWS-Step-1.png)](https://youtu.be/epKXV2FIm6Y "title")